Alternative name: Grey-breasted Laughingthrush (with jerdoni); White-breasted Laughingthrush

 - Hill forests of south-western India (southern Kerala)

-Some authorities place jerdoni within Rufous-breasted Laughingthrush.
+Some authorities place jerdoni of Black-chinned Laughingthrush within this species.

 Scrub and secondary forest, thickets along streams in tea and cardamon plantations, sometimes gardens, edges of broadleaf forest.
 Recorded at 800 - 2135m.